edisedis777/Deutsche-Bahn-Train-Delay-Predictor/README.md

 ### 1. 🧹 Data Preprocessing

-We cleaned and joined CSV files from piebro’s repo, parsed planned vs actual times, and computed delay in minutes.
+I cleaned the files from piebro’s repo, parsed planned vs actual times, and computed delay in minutes.

-Then we extracted:
+Then I extracted:
 - Hour and day of the week
 - One-hot encoded train type and station ID